shcorya/swarm.yachts/stacks/mariadb/index.md

+*The web interface for this stack, phpMyAdmin, depends on Caddy.*

 # MariaDB
 [MariaDB](https://mariadb.org/) is a fork of MySQL created by the one of the original founders of MySQL after MySQL was acquired by Oracle Corporation.
 MariaDB intends to maintain compatability with MySQL, so MySQL clients and other software designed for MySQL connections should be able to connect without modification.